 Guatemala: a step by step dismantling of the rule of law

 Hostile speech, raided homes and offices, arbitrary arrests, independent media in Latin America is suffering from a massive crackdown, forcing some media workers to work in exile.
 How are they getting on?
-In this series we discuss the situation in five Latin American countries with Manon Muti, Latin America Programme Coordinator.
+In this series we discuss the situation in four Latin American countries with Manon Muti, Latin America Programme Coordinator.
 Today: Guatemala.

 Manon Muti, who is in touch with our partners on the ground on a daily basis and coordinates the projects to support and sustain independent media in Latin-America, sees that a strong authoritarian trend is visible in Latin-American countries, exacerbated by the Covid-19 crisis.
 This can also be seen in Guatemala.
 On the RSF Press Freedom Index, where the country ranks 116 out of 180.